 STEP FIVE – BUFF THE WAX

 Don’t skip the waxing and buffing steps.
-They seal in your color, make the paint durable, and keep your project looking beautiful.
+This is important because of three things: they seal in your color, make the paint durable, and keep your project looking beautiful.

 Once you master the chalk painting technique for mason jars, you have a whole world of decorating opened up to you.
 These projects can be used to hold floral arrangements, battery-operated candles (the light shines through distress marks beautifully), desk supplies, or about anything you can think of!